Cobbler vs. crisp? Slump vs. buckle? Learn the difference between the many funny names for fruity old fashioned desserts, plus recipes!

 With New England summer in full swing, our gardens, shopping carts, and countertops are overflowing with fresh produce.
-If you’re looking to make quick use of the season’s fruits and berries in a traditional yet simple and delicious dessert, turn to the following words: Slumps; Grunts; Buckles; Bettys; Crumbles; Crisps; Pandowdys.
+If you’re looking to make quick use of the season’s fruits and berries in a traditional yet simple and delicious dessert, turn to the following words: Slumps; Grunts; Buckles; Bettys; Crumbles; Crisps; Cobblers; Pandowdys.

-Add a few exclamation marks and it sounds like a comic book action sequence, but in truth, it’s a series of names for rustic fruit desserts distinguished by their topping styles and cooking methods.
+Add a few exclamation marks and it sounds like a comic book action sequence, but in truth, it’s a series of names for old-fashioned fruit desserts, distinguished by their topping styles and cooking methods.
 Sometimes the difference between two dishes is slight enough to be virtually undetectable, and sometimes the passage of time and merging of recipes have resulted in a dish being called a crisp when it’s really a crumble, or a pie when it’s really a pandowdy.

+What are pandowdys?
 Pandowdys are anything but.
 This dish turns up as a favorite of John Adams in one of my “president cookbooks,” which claims he celebrated Independence Day with a bowl of the apple variety.
 Pandowdys start off looking like a pie (bottom crust optional), but the real fun occurs towards the end of baking, when the cook “dowdys” the crust by slashing it and lightly pressing it down so that the bubbling fruit cooks up around the flaky layers.
-The effect may be decidedly dowdy, but the taste will be divine.
+The effect can be decidedly dowdy, but the taste will be divine.

-Which old-fashioned fruit dessert is your favorite?
+Which old-fashioned fruit desserts are your favorites?